talkative/powerbag-api/README.md

 # Powerbag API

-A RESTful API built with Node.js, Express, TypeScript, and MongoDB for managing storylines, events, info content, and users in the Powerbag application.
+A RESTful API built with Node.js, Express, TypeScript, and MongoDB for managing storylines, events, info content, collections, and users in the Powerbag application.

 ## Features